neil314159/portfolio-project-2/README.md

         1. Hover over gameplay elements with the mouse and verify that they change colour appropriately.
         1. Operate the 3D animations by clicking the menu buttons and verify that they behave as expected with no graphical glitches or clipping issues.
     * Result:
-        * Each page was correctly highlighted in the menu when the page is currently selected.
+        * All graphical elements of the game behaved correctly when interacting using a mouse.

 ### Fixed Bugs

 * After the 3D elements of the site design were implemented, they were tested on different browsers.
 The 3D CSS cube had no problems on Chrome or Firefox, but displayed clipping issues on Safari.
 After testing further, it was necessary to refactor the CSS code for displaying 3D shapes to use a different approach.